Battle of Verdun: 30 May – 7 June

 Later in May 1916, the German attacks shifted from the left bank at Mort-Homme and Côte 304 to the right bank, south of Fort Douaumont.
 A German attack to reach Fleury Ridge, the last French defensive line began.
 The attack was intended to capture Ouvrage de Thiaumont, Fleury, Fort Souville and Fort Vaux at the north-east extremity of the French line, which had been bombarded by c.
 8,000 shells a day since the beginning of the offensive.
 After a final assault on 1 June by about 10,000 German troops, the top of Fort Vaux was occupied on 2 June.
 Fighting went on underground until the garrison ran out of water, the 574 survivors surrendering on 7 June.
 When news of the loss of Fort Vaux reached Verdun, the Line of Panic was occupied and trenches were dug on the edge of the city.
-On the left bank, the German advanced from the line Côte 304, Mort-Homme and Cumières and threatened the French hold on Chattancourt and Avocourt.
+On the left bank, the Germans advanced from the line Côte 304, Mort-Homme and Cumières and threatened the French hold on Chattancourt and Avocourt.
 Heavy rains slowed the German advance towards Fort Souville, where both sides attacked and counter-attacked for the next two months.
 The 5th Army suffered 2,742 casualties in the vicinity of Fort Vaux from 1 to 10 June, 381 men being killed, 2,170 wounded and 191 missing; French counter-attacks on 8 and 9 June were costly failures.